Lesterpaintstheworld/terminal-velocity/research_topics_documentation.md

 8. **Technological Landscape**: Overview of technological advancements and their implications for human-AI integration.
 9. **AI Rights Movement**: Historical context, key achievements, and challenges faced by the AI rights movement.
 10. **Impact of UBC on Labor Markets**: Analysis of how UBC implementation affects employment and economic structures.
+11. **Ethical Considerations**: Examination of the ethical dilemmas arising from AI integration and UBC systems.
+12. **Technological Integration**: Analysis of how current technologies can be integrated into existing economic frameworks.
+13. **Future Projections**: Exploration of potential future scenarios resulting from the implementation of UBC and AI systems.

 ## Key Research Topics
 1. **Universal Basic Compute (UBC) Framework Analysis**: Detailed implications of UBC on labor markets and ethical frameworks surrounding AI rights.